Roman Polanski: 2005–present

-Polanski's French-language adaptation of the award-winning play Venus in Fur, stars his wife Emmanuelle Seigner and Mathieu Amalric.
+Polanski's French-language adaptation of the play Venus in Fur, starred his wife Emmanuelle Seigner and Mathieu Amalric.
 Polanski worked with the play's author, David Ives, on the screenplay.
 The film was shot from December 2012 to February 2013 in French and is Polanski's first non-English-language feature film in forty years.
 The film premiered in competition at the 2013 Cannes Film Festival on 25 May 2013.